-- 13. What part of the Linux networking stack contains a common set of functions for low-level network drivers to interface with the higher-level protocol stack? - a) Generic Network Interface (sockets layer) b) Network Protocols (proto, proto_ops)
+- 13. What part of the Linux networking stack contains a common set of functions for low-level network drivers to interface with the higher-level protocol stack?

+- a) Generic Network Interface (sockets layer)

+- b) Network Protocols (proto, proto_ops)

+- c) Abstract Device Interface (net_device)

 - d) Network Device Drivers (dev)

-abstract device interface defines a common interface for interacting with network devices.
-14. Which component cannot be loaded as modules?
+The abstract device interface defines a common interface for interacting with network devices.

+- 14. Which component cannot be loaded as modules?

 - a) Network protocol

 - b) Network device driver

 - c) File system

 - d) Abstract device interface

 The abstract device interface isn't a driver.
-All others are and can be dynam themselves as a network protocol, device driver (block, char, or network), o ically loaded and can register ork), or a file syste
+All others are and can be dynamically loaded and can register themselves as a network protocol, device driver (block, char, or network), or a file system type.